How to make back to school a safer time

 Child-pedestrian incidents are increasing as kids go back to school.
 Here’s how to keep everyone safe.

-As schools welcome back students this month, drivers need to be on alert for increased foot traffic to help ensure their safety.
+With some schools in full swing in some counties and revving up in others, drivers need to be on alert for increased foot traffic to help ensure their safety.

 An expert at Monroe Carell Jr. Children’s Hospital at Vanderbilt offers safety tips to prevent child-pedestrian injuries, which often increase as routines change upon the back-to-school season.

 “The start of the school year is the most dangerous time on neighborhood streets and in school zones for child-pedestrians and bus riders,” said Purnima Unni, MPH, CHES, Pediatric Trauma Injury Prevention Program Manager at Children’s Hospital at Vanderbilt.
-“I think a big focus needs to be placed on the issue of distractions, especially cellphone use, while driving and walking.
-Cell phones are a distraction for drivers and pedestrians and we all need to be paying more attention to the road.”
+“I think a big focus needs to be placed on the issue of distractions.
+Now that the Hands Free Law banning cellphone use has been enacted, pedestrians need to be alert.
+There are a lot of folks walking and texting and not paying attention to the road.”

 Every day in the United States more than 40 children are hit by cars while walking, according to Safe Kids Worldwide.
 Unintentional pedestrian injuries are the fifth leading cause of injury-related death in the United States for children ages 5 to 19.